JMoss-Architecture-DAO/Pro.Taho-OP-NFT-V2/README.md

 The #ACRole must be applied for.

 5. Pro.Taho OP Smart Staking abilities and Properties on Optimism Network.
-$PTOP Proposed Smart Staking allows owners and holders to sellect a preconfigured automatic staking strategies on listed DeFi and CeFi on the optimism network and associated native web3 community Networks.
+$PTOP Proposed Smart Staking allows owners and holders to select a preconfigured automatic staking strategies on listed DeFi and CeFi on the optimism network and associated native web3 community Networks.

 6. Pro.Tahomies OP Governance Token Value.